Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 November 2025 23.32.54 UTC
+- WIB: Sabtu, 8 November 2025 00.26.14 UTC
-- WITA: Sabtu, 8 November 2025 00.32.54 UTC
+- WITA: Sabtu, 8 November 2025 01.26.14 UTC
-- WIT: Sabtu, 8 November 2025 01.32.54 UTC
+- WIT: Sabtu, 8 November 2025 02.26.14 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"Friendship is the only cement that will hold the world together."

-Kategori: nature
+Kategori: friendship